-(You will need a 9 inch round cake tin and a food processor if you’re making your own breadcrumbs)
+You will need: 9 inch round cake tin, food processor (if making your own breadcrumbs)

 Knob of butter (for greasing)

-1 Slice of brown bread for the breadcrumbs although a handful of shop bought will also do
+1 slice of brown bread for the breadcrumbs or a handful of shop bought

-2. Peel and cut your potatoes into big chunks and boil in a large saucepan until soft, around 25 minutes (it’s important to use a large saucepan as you’ll be incorporating all the other ingredients into it later.
+1. Peel and cut your potatoes into big chunks and boil in a large saucepan until soft, around 25 mins (it’s important to use a large saucepan as you’ll be incorporating all the other ingredients into it later).

-3. Whilst the potatoes are boiling you can get to work on preparing everything else, starting with your tin.
-Just as you would a cake, line your cake tine with greaseproof paper at the bottom and grease the sides well with butter.
+2. Whilst the potatoes are boiling, line the cake tine with greaseproof paper at the bottom and grease the sides well with butter.
 Put to one side.

-4. Cut the storks off the broccoli and discard.
-Pull the remaining florets apart with your fingers leaving you with nice even-ish pieces (you don’t have to be to perfect about this.)
+3. Cut the storks off the broccoli and discard.
+Pull the remaining florets apart with your fingers leaving you with nice even-ish pieces.
 Finely chop the parsley and put both to one side.

-7. By now your potatoes should be soft, so drain them and pour them back into the saucepan.
-Add a dash of milk to help loosen them up a bit and start mashing.
-Don’t try to get all the lumps out, they add a bit of texture.
-Season well with salt and pepper, give it a good mix and start to add the cheese, broccoli, parsley and eggs a bit at a time, stirring in-between.
-I added the egg early on as this seemed to help loosen the mixture a bit.
+6. By now your potatoes should be soft.
+Drain them and pour back into the saucepan.
+Add a dash of milk to help loosen them up a bit and start mashing (don’t try to get all the lumps out, they add a bit of texture).
+Season well with salt and pepper, give it a good mix and start to add the cheese a handful at a time before mixing in the eggs.
+Finally add the broccoli and the parsley.

-8. Once all the ingredients have been incorporated, spoon the mixture out into your cake tin.
+7. Once all the ingredients have been incorporated, spoon the mixture into the tin.
 Spread it out and flatten the top with a spoon.
-Sprinkle over the breadcrumbs and a small handful of parmesan.
-Drizzle with three tablespoons of extra virgin olive oil and pop in the oven on the middle shelf.
-Bake for 30-35 minutes.
+Sprinkle over the breadcrumbs and the small handful of parmesan.
+Drizzle with 3 Tbs of extra virgin olive oil and pop in the oven on the middle shelf.
+Bake for 30-35 mins.

-9. Once cooked leave to cool for ten minutes, score around the edge of the tin with a sharp knife and turn out.
-Cut into wedges and serve warm with a simple watercress salad.
-(This cake is also great cold so perfect for lunches and picnics.)
+8. Once cooked, leave to cool in the tin fully.
+Once cooled, refrigerate in the tin to help the potato cake keep it’s shape.
+When you’re ready for it, score around the edge of the tin with a sharp knife and turn out.
+Cut into wedges and serve with a simple watercress salad.